dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 ::: moniker range=">= aspnetcore-5.0"

-This tutorial teaches ASP.NET Core MVC web development with controllers and views.
-If you're new to ASP.NET Core web development, consider the [Razor Pages](xref:tutorials/razor-pages/razor-pages-start) version of this tutorial, which provides an easier starting point.
+This is the first tutorial of series that teaches ASP.NET Core MVC web development with controllers and views.
+If you're new to ASP.NET Core web development, consider the [Razor Pages](xref:tutorials/razor-pages/razor-pages-start) tutorial, which provides an easier starting point.

-This is the first tutorial of a series that teaches the basics of building an ASP.NET Core MVC web app.

 At the end of the series, you'll have an app that manages and displays movie data.
 You learn how to: